CSY2082-2425/assignment-1-ryantigi254/README.md

 ## Project Updates

 Regular updates have been committed to the GitHub repository throughout the development process.
 A screenshot of the commit history is included in the notebook to provide evidence of ongoing work.
+For Weekly Tasks Updates, please refer to the Weekly Tasks Folders.

 ## Contact